-- 2.8.7.2.1 If the first or second sighting shot is placed on a counting diagram there shall be no penalty.
-The Range Officer shall be notified of the error before the next shot is fired.
-Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - 2.8.7.2.2 If the first or second sighting shot misses the target or is fired onto a counting diagram there shall be no penalty.
+- (i) If the first or second sighting shot misses the target or is fired onto a counting diagram there shall be no penalty.
 The Range Officer shall be notified before the next shot is fired.
-Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - 2.8.7.2.3 Should a completed target have only one sighting shot then the highest counting shot shall be regarded as a sighting shot and discounted. - 2.8.7.2.4 Should a completed target have no sighting shots, then the two highest counting shots shall be regarded as sighting shots and discounted. - 2.8.7.2.5 Failure to notify the Range Officer before commencing counting shots will deem the shooter to have fired the number of sighting shots that appear on the sighting diagram.
+Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - (ii) Should a completed target have only one sighting shot then the highest counting shot shall be regarded as a sighting shot and discounted. - (iii) Should a completed target have no sighting shots, then the two highest counting shots shall be regarded as sighting shots and discounted. - (iv) Failure to notify the Range Officer before commencing counting shots will deem the shooter to have fired the number of sighting shots that appear on the sighting diagram.

-2.8.7.3 EXCESS SHOTS ON TARGETS
+2.8.1.9.3 EXCESS SHOTS ON TARGETS

-2.8.7.3.1 If a target has more than the number of counting shots required for the competition then, for each excess shot, one of the highest scoring shots shall be discounted and a penalty of two points for each excess shot fired will be imposed.
-If it can be verified that the excess shot(s) were fired by another competitor the provisions of Rule 2.8.7.5 shall apply.
+If a target has more than the number of counting shots required for the competition then, for each excess shot, one of the highest scoring shots shall be discounted and a penalty of two points for each excess shot fired will be imposed.
+If it can be verified that the excess shot(s) were fired by another competitor, the provisions of Rule 2.8.1.9.5 shall apply.

-2.8.7.4 OVERLOADS ON OWN TARGET
+2.8.1.9.4 OVERLOADS ON OWN TARGET

-2.8.7.4.1 Where a competitor places more than one shot on any counting diagram, but fires not more than the total number of counting shots specified for the competition, full credit shall be given for each shot that can be distinctly seen.
+Where a competitor places more than one shot on any counting diagram, but fires not more than the total number of counting shots specified for the competition, full credit shall be given for each shot that can be distinctly seen.
 A penalty of one point for each excess shot on any particular diagram shall be imposed.
 An inner bull overloaded shall be scored as 9.1.

-2.8.7.5 CROSSFIRES
+2.8.1.9.5 CROSSFIRES